DFE-Digital/improve-workload-and-wellbeing-for-school-staff/content/staff-wellbeing/communicate-about-wellbeing-to-improve-staff-retention.md

 The wellbeing committee comprises staff members and representatives from all departments that hold a range of positions within the Academy.
 The central aim of the committee is to promote and ensure the wellbeing of all employees at the Academy.
 The committee will advise the Leadership Team on all matters relating to wellbeing and report to Governors.

 The full committee will meet at least once per half term.
-A meeting schedule of these meetings and the membership of the committee will be regularly published to all staff.
+A schedule of these meetings and the membership of the committee will be regularly published to all staff.

 The wellbeing committee will: